 However, as some of the island’s attractions opening times are dictated by the tidal timetable, they may not be open.
 Also, if you do not have a car, Seahouses is more difficult to get to than Berwick.

-The best things to do on a day trip to Holy Island
+The Best Things to do on a Day Trip to the Holy Island of Lindisfarne

 Climb to The Heugh

 To get your bearings, I recommend starting your day in Lindisfarne with a short walk.

 For the best views of Lindisfarne Priory and Castle and those across to Bamburgh Castle and the Farne Islands, climb the high ridge known as The Heugh.

 From the footpath from the village, turn right and head to the Lookout and Lantern Chapel.
 Then retrace your steps, passing the war memorial and shipping beacon to Osborne’s Fort built in the 1670s to protect Holy Island from Dutch raids.